Lancaster High School (New York): Academies

 Lancaster High School contains eight academies, small learning communities that focus on a certain subject.
 Students apply for five of the academies halfway through their freshman year, while the sixth (Project Lead the Way) has entry requirements based entirely on academic performance in eighth grade.
 Students in an academy are required to take certain academy-based courses.
 Failing an academy course will result in expulsion from the academy.

 Finance

 The Academy of Finance focuses on accounting, banking, insurance, finance, and stock markets.
 Finance students are required to take a paid summer internship in the finance field between their junior and senior years.
 The Academy of Finance operates a satellite branch of Bank of Akron that is located at Lancaster High School.
 Finance students have the opportunity to earn college credit from Erie Community College.
 The Academy of Finance is a member of the National Academy Foundation.
 The Academy of Finance received the Aldo Papone award for excellence from NAF in 2010.
 Based on a leading internship program, the Academy of Finance received a $5000 award to continue promoting student excellence.

-Hospitality and Tourism

-The Academy of Hospitality and Tourism focuses on hospitality-based careers, such as the tourism and restaurant industries.
-Students are required to take an internship and familiarization tours of tourist destinations.

-Health Careers

-The Health Careers Academy focuses on healthcare related careers.
-Classes focus on health careers, medical terminology, ethics, anatomy, and physiology.
-Students in this academy visit medical facilities and meet with healthcare professionals.
-Students have the opportunity to earn college credit from Bryant and Stratton College, Erie Community College, Trocaire College, and Villa Maria College.

-Leadership

-The Leadership Academy focuses on developing leadership skills.
-Leadership students take courses that focus on communication skills, how to be an effective leader, and more.

-Visual and Performing Arts

-The Academy of the Visual and Performing Arts focuses on careers in the fields of visual arts and music.

-Visual arts

-The visual arts portion of the academy is focused on career exploration in fields such as art education, fashion design, photography, graphic design, advertising, and woodworking.
-Students take many art-focused classes culminating with a senior project that is exhibited.

-Performing arts

-The performing arts portion of the academy focuses on career exploration in fields such as music education, dance, and theatre.
-Students are required to be a member of a performing ensemble to remain in the academy, in addition to taking courses such as music theory.
-The academy culminates with a senior academy recital.